TRPV5: Function

 The TRPV5 gene is a member of the transient receptor family and the TRPV subfamily.
 The calcium-selective channel, TRPV5, encoded by this gene has 6 transmembrane-spanning domains, multiple potential phosphorylation sites, an N-linked glycosylation site, and 5 ANK repeats.
 This protein forms homotetramers or heterotetramers and is activated by a low internal calcium level.

 Both TRPV5 and TRPV6 are expressed in kidney and intestinal epithelial cells.
 TRPV5 is mainly expressed in kidney epithelial cells, where it plays an important role in the reabsorption of Ca2+, whereas TRPV6 is mainly expressed in the intestine.
 The enzyme α-klotho increases kidney calcium reabsorption by stabilizing TPRV5.
 Klotho is a beta-glucuronidase-like enzyme that activates TRPV5 by removal of sialic acid.

 Clinical significance

 Normally, about 95% to 98% of Ca2+ filtered from the blood by the kidney is reabsorbed by the kidney's renal tubule, mediated by TRPV5.
 Genetic deletion of TRPV5 in mice leads to Ca2+ loss in the urine, and consequential hyperparathyroidism, and bone loss.

+Autosomal recessive hypercalciuria has been described in a family with a missense, inactivating genetic variant in TRPV5.
+This variant, known as p.(Val598Met), affects the TRP helix region of TRPV5, which is thought to control channel pore gating, assembly and protein folding.